 24810 Rittenhouse Road, Queen Creek

-At the Schnepf Farms Pumpkin & Chili Party, activities include hay rides, pig races, roller coaster, swingin lady bugz, honeybee adventure, country road rally, miniature golf, 4 acre and 10 acre maze, flying farmers ride, bon fires, marshmallow roasting, carousel rides, petting zoo, lil farmers play yard, bmx show, live entertainment and extreme canine show.
-Additional costs for food, pumpkins and train ride that becomes spooky at 6:30 p.m. $16 per person.
+At the Schnepf Farms Pumpkin & Chili Party, activities include hay rides, pig races, roller coaster, swingin lady bugz, honeybee adventure, country road rally, miniature golf, 4 acre and 10 acre maze, flying farmers ride, bon fires, marshmallow roasting, carousel rides, petting zoo, lil farmers play yard, BMX show, live entertainment and extreme canine show (Thursday only).
+Fireworks Friday and Saturday nights beginning at 9:30 p.m.
+Additional costs for food, pumpkins, crafts, pony rides and a train ride that becomes spooky at 6:30 p.m. $17 per person.
 Check at Fry's for discounted tickets.

 See photos of October festivities at Schnepf Farms.

-In 2012: October 1 through November 11 except Mondays in November.
+In 2013: October 1 through November 10 except Mondays and Tuesdays in November.
 Open on Columbus Day.

 See photos of October festivities at Tolmachoff Farms.